 - Choose the email type.
-(Note: SMPTS is recommended since the connection to the mail server is encrypted.)
+(Note: SMTPS is recommended since the connection to the mail server is encrypted).

 - You may choose to connect to the authorization server using a proxy if required.

 - Click Save.
-The user consent window of the mail server will be displayed.
+The user consent window of the mail server pops up.